heavyai/heavydb/README.md

 ## Mac OS X

 [scripts/mapd-deps-osx.sh](scripts/mapd-deps-osx.sh) is provided that will automatically install and/or update [Homebrew](http://brew.sh/) and use that to install all dependencies.
 Please make sure OS X is completely update to date and Xcode is installed before running.

-Note: installing LLVM 3.8 via Homebrew requires some slight modifications to the build config arguments. [scripts/mapd-deps-osx.sh](scripts/mapd-deps-osx.sh) will run `brew edit llvm38`, which opens up the build config in your editor.
-Jump to the configure args (should be around lines 196-203) and add this line, if running on OS X 10.11:

-    "--with-c-include-dirs=/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.11.sdk/usr/include",

-For OS X 10.12 with Xcode 8.0 or later instead use:

-    "--with-c-include-dirs=/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX.sdk/usr/include",

-For generating the documentation you will also need:

-    sudo easy_install pip
-    sudo pip install virtualenv
-    brew cask install mactex
-    sudo pip install sphinx==1.4.9
+Xcode can be installed from the App Store.

+The last command in `mapd-deps-osx.sh` installs MacTeX via Homebrew.
+Since this is a fairly large package, downloading and installing it may take some time.
+You can alternatively install directly from their website at [http://www.tug.org/mactex/mactex-download.html](http://www.tug.org/mactex/mactex-download.html).

 ### CUDA